 In a newly published study, a team of scientists report the results of their theoretical models of the behavior of interstellar dust grains as the Sun moves through space.

-CfA astronomer Jonathan Slavin and a team of six other astronomers wondered what happens to interstellar dust when it wanders into the solar system and gets close enough to the Sun to fall under the influence of its radiation, winds, and gravity.
-They note that the Sun (and its planets) is moving through a low density cloud of partially ionized gas.
+Harvard-Smithsonian Center for Astrophysics (CfA) astronomer Jonathan Slavin and a team of six other astronomers wondered what happens to interstellar dust when it wanders into the solar system and gets close enough to the Sun to fall under the influence of its radiation, winds, and gravity.
+They note that the Sun (and its planets) is moving through a low-density cloud of partially ionized gas.
 This motion, together with the wind of particles that the Sun emits, produces a bow-shaped region called the heliosphere, the bow-shaped end of which is about 100 AU from the Sun (one AU is the average distance of the Earth from the Sun).

 Writing in the latest issue of the Astrophysical Journal, the scientists report on the results of their theoretical models of the behavior of interstellar dust grains as the Sun moves through space.
 They build on in-situ observations of the heliosphere taken when the Voyager 1 and Voyager 2 spacecraft on their outward journey encountered the edges of the heliosphere, results that constrain its size and shape.

 Assuming typical grains made of olivine silicates, the team finds that the small grains (less than the wavelength of ultraviolet light) stay far away from the Sun, that gravity helps the large grains collect near the Sun, but that intermediate-sized grains — about the size of the wavelength of optical light — can actually pile up in diffuse structures at the edges of the heliosphere.

 Besides providing important new information on dust grains in the solar system, the new results suggest that radiation from these intermediate-sized grain structures could contaminate the images of the sky used to measure the cosmic backgrounds.